-The Royal College of Surgeons of Edinburgh Anti-bullying and Undermining Campaign has a wide range of resources.

-The Royal College of Surgeons of England has published Guidance on Avoiding Unconscious Bias.

-The Royal College of Obstetricians and Gynaecologists (RCOG) have produced guidance on improving workplace behaviours: RCOG-Improving Workplace Behaviours.
+- Royal College of Surgeons of Edinburgh Anti-bullying and Undermining Campaign has a wide range of resources. - Royal College of Surgeons of England has published Guidance on Avoiding Unconscious Bias (2016) and Acting on Concerns (2013). - Royal College of Surgeons of England Confidential Helpline (24/7) tel: 0800 028 0199. - Royal College of Obstetricians and Gynaecologists (RCOG) have produced guidance on improving workplace behaviours: RCOG-Improving Workplace Behaviours.
 This includes an undermining toolkit produced in collaboration with the Royal College of Midwives (RCM).